Campus Resources

 While preparing a documentary about children's birthday party entertainers, filmmaker Andrew Jarecko learned that one of his subjects, professional clown David Friedman, was the son and brother of two men who had been convicted of child abuse in a high-profile 1980s criminal trial.

 Actors take multiple roles in an epic that spans five centuries.
-An attorney harbors a fleeing slave on a voyage in 1849, a poor composer in pre world war 2 britain struggles to finish his magnum opus before a past act catched up with him, and a genetically engineered worker in 2144 feels forbidden stirring of human consciousness and so on.
+An attorney harbors a fleeing slave on a voyage in 1849, a poor composer in pre world war 2 Britain struggles to finish his magnum opus before a past act catches up with him, and a genetically engineered worker in 2144 feels forbidden stirring of human consciousness and so on.
 As souls are born and reborn, they renew their bonds to one another throughout time.

 An investigation into alleged wrongdoings at a Creston, Ohio, hog arm questions the treatment of animals bred for consumption.